awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

            -u <RDS_user_name> ^
            -p<RDS_password>
    ```
-**Important**
-Make sure that there is not a space between the `-p` option and the entered password\.
 **Note**
-Exclude the following schemas from the dump file: `sys`, `performance_schema`, and `information_schema`\.
-The `mysqldump` utility excludes these schemas by default\.
-If you need to migrate users and privileges, consider using a tool that generates the data control language \(DCL\) for recreating them, such as the [pt\-show\-grants](https://www.percona.com/doc/percona-toolkit/LATEST/pt-show-grants.html) utility\.
+Make sure there is not a space between the `-p` option and the entered password\.

-   Use the `--host`, `--user (-u)`, `--port` and `-p` options in the `mysql` command to specify the hostname, user name, port, and password to connect to your Amazon RDS DB instance\.
+   Use the `--host`, `--user (-u)`, `--port` and `-p` options in the `mysql` command to specify the hostname, username, port, and password to connect to your Amazon RDS DB instance\.
 The host name is the DNS name from the Amazon RDS DB instance endpoint, for example, `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the instance details in the Amazon RDS Management Console\.

 1. Make the source MySQL or MariaDB instance writeable again: